chrisbrine/nexpress/README.md

 * params is an object list with the key of the parameter name for the method path along with descriptions for each
 ## To do

-- Create documentation
-- Fully test
+- Fully test, though it works so far

 ## Maybe future?